-Over the course of the afternoon, prospective students will learn more about the Humphrey School and our nationally ranked master's degree programs.
+Over the course of the day, prospective students will learn more about the Humphrey School and our nationally ranked master's degree programs.
 You'll hear from our distinguished faculty, and network with current students and alumni.

 Because we're committed to your success, our admissions team will help you create an outstanding application and guide you in securing funding for your education.

 You'll have an opportunity to learn more about your program of choice in breakout sessions led by our faculty, who will give you a preview of your Humphrey School student experience.

 Applying for graduate school is a big decision, and you will undoubtedly have questions along the way.
 Fall Preview Day is a great opportunity to get the information you need to help you decide your future.

 Everyone who attends Fall Preview Day will become eligible for an application fee waiver.

 This event will be held in person at the Humphrey School of Public Affairs.
 Attendees will be required to abide by any University face mask protocols in place at the time.
 We plan to offer a live video stream of the morning session; however, there will be no opportunities to interact with the speakers beyond listening.

 Monday, November 7, schedule of events (Central time):